PROCESS IN PRACTICE

 BAGGAGE CLAIMS

 Ginger Gregg Duggan/Judith Hoos Fox/Orlando Museum of Art, Florida, 2017 Essay by curators with contributions from Brian Ulrich, photographer, and Vidhu Aggarwal, poet.
-Fully illustrated, 82 pages. (available from Orlando Museum of Art)
+Fully illustrated, 82 pages.
+Designed by Michael Caibio. (available from Orlando Museum of Art)

 read more